havatv/qgisthingreyscaleplugin/help/source/index.rst

 specified by the user or in the user's tempdir (files are not deleted automatically).

+It is assumed that the higher the pixel values is, the more "important" is the pixel.

-The skeleton can be vectorised with GRASS *r.to.vect* by first binarising it (choosing an appropriate threshold level), and then thinning it using GRASS *r.thin* to get a skeleton that is compatible with *r.to.vect*.
+The greyscale skeleton can be vectorised with GRASS *r.to.vect* by first binarising it (choosing an appropriate threshold), and then thinning it using GRASS *r.thin* to get a skeleton that is compatible with *r.to.vect*.

 Limitations
 =============